kl2695/Ohana/README.md

         });
     }
 ```
-This meant that I was passing down params to my groups controller on the backend.
-Once the position was received as params on the backend, I used that position to conditionally return slices of messages as json objects back to the frontend.
-Here's a snippet from my rails backend group show view:
+This means passing down params to the groups controller on the rails backend.
+Once the position was received as params on the backend, that position is used to conditionally return slices of messages as json objects back to the frontend.
+Here's a snippet from the rails backend group show view:

 ```ruby
 @position ||= 30